 How to decorate with indoor plants – latest trends

-Three top plant people decorated three small apartments with houseplants.
+Three top plant people each decorated a small apartment with houseplants.
 And indoor garden designer Ian Drummond, creative director of Indoor Garden Design, created a houseplant ‘installation’ in the Leman Locke restaurant to showcase new trends in displaying indoor plants.

 Plonking a spider plant on the windowsill doesn’t quite say ‘decorate with indoor plants’ any more!
 Personally, I blame Instagram.
 Once you’ve scrolled through a dozen images of lush indoor jungles, it’s hard not to start dreaming of cascading greenery and stylish pots.